Skip to main content

 In short, authentication is the process of verifying a user's identity, whereas authorization is the process of confirming their level of access.

-11. Why is API testing preferred to UI testing when it comes to automated tests?
+11. Why is API testing preferred to UI testing for automated tests?

-Coming back to the classical test automation pyramid, it is well known in our industry that UI end-to-end tests should be at the top of the pyramid, meaning that they should account for the least number of tests.
-This is because UI automated tests tend to take more time, and are more prone to flakiness because they have many dependencies.
+Returning to the classical test automation pyramid, it is well known in our industry that UI end-to-end tests should be at the top, meaning that they should account for the least number of tests.
+This is because UI automated tests tend to take more time and are more prone to flakiness because they have many dependencies.
 API automated tests represent the integration testing part of the pyramid, and they are a lot faster and usually more reliable.

 12. What is the difference between API and unit testing?

-Unit testing falls under the white box testing category, while API testing is usually black box testing.
+Unit testing falls under white box testing, while API testing is usually black box testing.
 Since an end-user will engage with the user interface, API testing must represent the system as a whole.
-In unit testing, a key consideration is whether each component or module functions flawlessly on its own.
+In unit testing, a key consideration is whether each component or module functions flawlessly.
 That is, to achieve a solid module architecture, dependencies should be minimized.

 13. What types of testing can be applied to APIs?

-Most of the testing types applied to UI testing work on APIs at well.
-A few of the most notable testing types you can mention for this API interview question are
+Most of the testing types applied to UI testing work on APIs as well.
+A few of the most notable testing types you can mention for this API interview question are:

 • Functional testing: most of the time, you will want to test that the APIs do what they are designed to do.
 This means that you’ll be running functional test cases on APIs.